 - Breakfast Hash: Add diced potatoes, bell peppers, onions, and your choice of plant-based sausage or tempeh to the tofu scramble for a hearty and filling meal.

-- Curried “Egg” Salad Sandwich: I love to add some curry powder and a dollop of plant based margarine or mayo to tofu scramble to make a curried egg mixture.
-It’s delicious in a sandwich with some crisp fresh lettuce, tomato, red onion and cucumber.
+- Curried “Egg” Salad Sandwich: I love adding curry powder and a dollop of plant-based margarine or mayo to tofu scramble to make a curried egg mixture.
+It’s delicious in a sandwich with crisp fresh lettuce, tomato, red onion, and cucumber.

 - Breakfast Tacos: Fill small corn tortillas with the tofu scramble, and top them with diced tomatoes, cilantro, sliced jalapeños, and a squeeze of lime juice.

-- “Egg” Fried Rice: Add a batch of tofu scramble along with cooked fried rice, onion, garlic, diced carrot, peas and some tofu bacon bits to make a delicious easy dinner.
+- “Egg” Fried Rice: Add a batch of tofu scramble and cooked fried rice, onion, garlic, diced carrot, peas, and some tofu bacon bits to make a delicious, easy dinner.

 Storage